 Another commercial lawyer explains how his degree in engineering really helped him during his training contract: "During my IP litigation seats, I worked on three patent cases at different stages and therefore experienced commencing proceedings, prior art searches and exchanging expert reports, and assisting at trial.
 Understanding the underlying technology helped me to appreciate information that others might not.
 It also helped me to consider what further information might be required from our clients and experts in order to provide comprehensive legal advice."

-Our advice is to apply for training contracts/pupillages before you take the LPC/Bar course.
-This is because the high competition for places means that securing one is by no means a certainty, so paying out in excess of £16,000 in some cases to take the LPC or Bar course without a job lined up is risky.
-Some firms and chambers will also reimburse your course fees once your training has started.
-If you do decide to go ahead and enrol on the LPC or Bar course in the hope of securing a training contract or pupillage during this final year of postgraduate study or later, think carefully about whether you can afford the course fees and what alternative careers you might explore if a training contract or pupillage doesn't materialise.
+Some firms and chambers will reimburse your course fees once your training has started.
+If you do decide to enrol on the LPC/SQE (check the SRA’s transitional arrangements for the SQE) or Bar course in the hope of securing a training contract or pupillage during this final year of postgraduate study or later, think carefully about whether you can afford the course fees and what alternative careers you might explore if a training contract or pupillage doesn't materialise.